Honey Lacuna: Mayor (2022–2025)

+On August 6, 2024, Lacuna joined the Lakas–CMD party.
+On August 27, she announced her re-election bid for mayor in 2025.
+However, she lost her re-election bid to Moreno, who won by a landslide, with her finishing far second.

 Personal life

-Lacuna is married to Arnold "Poks" Martin Pangan, a fellow physician and registered social worker who is the incumbent City Health Officer of Manila, a former acting City Social Welfare Department Head of Manila, and a 2013 candidate for Manila councilor from the 4th district.
+Lacuna is married to Arnold "Poks" Martin Pangan, a fellow physician and registered social worker who was the City Health Officer of Manila, City Social Welfare Department Head of Manila, and a 2013 candidate for Manila councilor from the 4th district.
 They have one daughter.

+Lacuna's sister Leilani Marie Lacuna is an incumbent sectoral member of the Manila City Council, representing the Liga ng mga Barangay as the president for the city.
+Her brothers Salvador Philip Lacuna and Danilo Victor "Dennis" Lacuna Jr. are former members of the city council from the 6th district.